Welcome FROM THE Caltech Y

-In order to broaden your Caltech experience, the Y hosts a variety of fun social activities.
+The Y hosts a variety of social activities to broaden your experience beyond Caltech.
 From movie nights to Explore LA, the Caltech Y knows the importance of fun outside the classroom.
 If outdoor adventure is your interest, check out all the Y has to offer.
 Explore a new adventure trail or National Park on one of many Y led outdoor trips throughout the year.
 Sign up for the ultimate kick-off to your Caltech experience: The Y-Hike to the California Sierras.
-The Y-Hike, our annual outdoor pre-orientation trip, is a great way to meet new students in a relaxed setting and have a great time in the outdoors.
-The Y-Hike is the week before New Student Orientation.
-Open to all new students regardless of ability.
-Look for an email announcement in July or check our web site for more information.
+This annual pre-orientation trip, our annual outdoor pre-orientation trip, is a great way to meet new students in a relaxed setting and have a great time in the outdoors.
+It is open to all new students regardless of ability.
+Look for an email announcement in July or check our website for more information.

 ONLINE AND REMOTE PROGRAMS

 In response to COVID-19, we organized new virtual activities and adapted existing programs to virtual formats to continue to create opportunities for students to share their interests and make a difference in their community.
 Students remotely tutored 6th-12th grade students, served their communities during Make-a-Difference (MAD) Weeks, joined though-provoking talks through the Student Activism Speaker Series, contributed to the Caltech Y COVID Cookbook, and relaxed with online meditation classes.
 While we are hoping and planning to return to in-person programming, we will continue to offer virtual programs and activities if there is a need.

 Meet our President - Laura Hu

 Welcome to Caltech!
 The Caltech Y is here to enrich your student experience and support your growth as an engaged citizen of the world.